nanograv/PINT/docs/tutorials.rst

 ----------

-The data files (``par`` and ``tim``) associated with the tutorials and other examples can be located via :func:`pint.examplefile`:
+The data files (``par`` and ``tim``) associated with the tutorials and other examples can be located via :func:`pint.config.examplefile` (available via the :mod:`pint` module):

 ::